YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ### MSE

-In this package contains different growth models that all have their flaws and plusses.
+In this package contains different growth models that all have their flaws and pluses.
 The package is designed for dynamic modeling of cancer or tumors.